 Chicago blues patriarch and harmonica boss Billy Boy Arnold has played with practically everyone in the genre, learning his first licks from harp master Sonny Boy Williamson and backing Bo Diddley on his seminal Chess hits, as well as cutting his own blistering blues sides for Vee-Jay.
 Interviewing the blues icon is Dr. Jason Hanley, the Rock and Roll Hall of Fame and Museum’s Director of Education.

-5:00 – 6:00Story Of A Jazz Man: A Tribute to Harold BattisteFeaturing Chuck Badie, Jesse McBride, Kalamu Ya Salaam and moderators David Kunian and John Swenson
+5:00 – 6:00Story Of A Jazz Man: A Tribute to Harold BattisteFeaturing Chuck Badie, Jesse McBride, and moderators David Kunian and John Swenson

 Presented by Mike Humphrey/Keller Williams Realty

-The indelible legacy of the recently deceased jazz musician, composer, producer, and educator Harold Battiste is discussed by some of his closest compatriots and disciples: Bassist Chuck Badie, a charter member of Battiste’s pioneering black-owned record label All For One; pianist Jesse McBride, who now leads the band Battiste started, The Next Generation; and Kalamu Ya Salaam, the New Orleans writer, filmmaker, and educator.
+The indelible legacy of the recently deceased jazz musician, composer, producer, and educator Harold Battiste is discussed by some of his closest compatriots and disciples: Bassist Chuck Badie, a charter member of Battiste’s pioneering black-owned record label All For One; and pianist Jesse McBride, who now leads the band Battiste started, The Next Generation.
 Moderators are music documentarian and disc jockey David Kunian and music journalist and book author John Swenson, whose work has appeared in publications such as Offbeat and Rolling Stone.

 6:15 – 7:15Rockin’ Across the Rio GrandeFeaturing Jim Oertling, Royce Porter, and moderator Michael Hurtt